 Step 2: Use the “30 second site-setup”

 - Choose a name for your website.
 It’s mostly for you, but it will affect the sub domain you will automatically receive (until you connect your own custom domain).
 So if you pick “My Cool Podcast” as the site name, your website could be found on my-cool-podcast.podcastpage.io.

-Step 3: Customize the finalized website
+Step 3: Finalize the website by customizing it